pubkey/rxdb/docs-src/docs/server.md

 #

-- Authentification (who are you) with the authentificationHandler
+- Authentication (who are you) with the authHandler
 - authorization with queryModifier and changeValidator
 - cors
 - conflict detection with the conflictHandler